The Univariate Analysis section in the Data Science Studio analyzes what is the relevance of each trait on the conversion to help you understand

 - your core Ideal Customer Profile (ICP), niche ICP and anti ICP

 - which computations and traits to use in the scoring model or in overrides

 Looking at this section allows you to answer questions like: In which industry do we perform best? what is the DNA of our customers? are Australian leads really never converting like my sales reps are telling me?

-You can analyze each trait on the whole training dataset which is a representation of your leads in your CRM, or on a subset of populations by going through the trees.
+You can analyze each trait on either the whole training dataset, which is a representation of your leads in your CRM, or either on a subset of populations by going through the trees (see this section).

 Use the Search bar to find a computation out of the 100+ available either out of the box or that you created (e.g. Company Size, Funding, Role, Company Country etc), or just explore by scrolling down.
 To see the definition of each computation, go to Customer Profile at the top of the page then the Computations tab.

 The left hand side bar represent the overall population of leads (in the training dataset) by the different values of the computation.
 In the image below, we are looking at the computation Company Size, showing that Enterprise companies (1000+ employees)(in green) represent 18% of the leads.